Member Login | Sign Up

 The outsole of a tennis shoe is directly responsible for the traction a shoe offers.
 Many players appreciate shoes that offer excellent grip on hard courts while providing a bit of give when stopping to slide.

-The outsole’s material, texture, and pattern contribute to the traction a player will feel when moving around the court.
-Of course, the court surface makes a huge difference as well.
+The outsole’s material, texture, and pattern contribute to the traction a player feels when moving around the court.
+Of course, the court surface also makes a huge difference.

 For example, clay court tennis shoes use a herringbone tread or pattern throughout the bottom of a shoe, which helps clay release naturally during movement on the court while also providing consistency or predictability in slides.